clarin-eric/oai-harvest-manager/README.md

 provisioned with suitable versions of the JDK and Maven.
 Requires docker.

-The above build process creates a package named `oai-harvest-manager-x.y.z.tar.gz` (where x.y.z is a version number).
+The above build process creates a package named `target/oai-harvest-manager-x.y.z.tar.gz` (where x.y.z is a version number).

 # Running the Application